Jackrabbit's Revenue Reconciliation reports are an indispensable tool when you have multiple Locations in your database!

 - The Paid Fees Detail report for all Locations reflects both payments, and total revenue of $250.

 The Reconciliation Summary report does the math to suggest the amounts that need to be transferred between the two bank accounts so that each partner receives the amount of revenue that was earned at their Location.

 The ConcordFamily made a payment of $75 and it was deposited into the Concord bank account but their payment was actually for fees for the class taken in Davidson, therefore, Concord owes Davidson $75.

 The DavidsonFamily made a payment of $175 and it was deposited into the Davidson bank account but $100 of that payment was actually for fees for the class taken in Concord, therefore, Davidson owes Concord $100.

 The net effect is that Davidson owes Concord $25.

 To drill down into the details further, the Location Summary is used.

-location summary The Location Summary report lists, by Location, the total payments received from families at the Location (Realized Income) and the total fees earned at the Location that had payments applied to them (Recognized Income).
+The Location Summary report lists, by Location, the total payments received from families at the Location (Realized Income) and the total fees earned at the Location that had payments applied to them (Recognized Income).